Gurkirat-Khaira/ETERNITY-Bot/README.md

 - **Statistics**: Check individual and server-wide streaming statistics
 - **Customizable Prefix**: Set a custom command prefix for your server
 - **Notification Control**: Configure where and how notifications appear
+- **Automated Reports**: Receive hourly and daily summaries of streaming activity in your server
+- **Timezone Support**: Configure reports based on your server's timezone

 ## Installation